OUR PROBATE AND ADMINISTRATION SERVICE

-The fixed fee would reflect the known facts about the estate at the start and would typically be between £1,500 for a straightforward estate and £8,000 + vat in relation to a complicated estate.
+The fixed fee would reflect the known facts about the estate at the start and would typically range between £4,000 for a straightforward estate and £20,000 plus VAT in relation to a complicated estate.

 The hourly rate means that the cost is calculated in accordance with the actual work carried out on behalf of clients.

-Naomi would provide an estimate of costs at the outset which is reviewed as the case proceeds, typically an administration will cost between £1,500 and £6,000. + VAT.
+We provide an estimate of costs at the outset which is reviewed as the case proceeds.

-Remember that Naomi is always pleased to work with families so that they do what they can to reduce fees and involves them in the process and gives them control over the aspects they want to be in control of, such as dealing with the personal belongings.
+Remember that we are pleased to work with you so that you do what they can to reduce fees and involves you in the process and gives them control over the aspects they want to be in control of, such as dealing with the personal belongings.

 Joe died on 1st September and he left a Will appointing his elderly sister and Catherine Higgins Law as the executors of the estate.
-Naomi has met with the family and has a good understanding of the family dynamics and the potential for falling out.
-Naomi takes great care to avoid any falling out, firstly because this would be disastrous for the family but also the legal costs in dealing with family fallouts are very high.
+We have met with the family and have a good understanding of the family dynamics and the potential for falling out.
+We take great care to avoid any falling out, firstly because this would be disastrous for the family but also the legal costs in dealing with family fallouts are very high.

 In Joe’s case, his sister deals with his belongings as far as possible and arranges for a local charity to have anything they can use and then I organise the final clearance, using a local clearance firm I work with and which provides an efficient and value for money service.

 The clear advantage of the hourly rate is that it reflects the time spent in dealing with the case and is fair to both clients and to the solicitor and our fees are agreed with the executors.
-It works on the basis that clients trust Naomi to do her job properly and efficiently, this has not been an issue.
+It works on the basis that clients trust us to do our job properly and efficiently, this has not been an issue.